raylsnetwork/Enygma/enygma_payments/protocol_description.md

 # Protocol Description

 In this document, we describe the Enygma payments protocol, which is comprised of different sub-protocols.
 Concretely, we have an initial **System Setup** where the system parameters are defined.
-Subsequently, we have a **Key Generation**, a **Key Registration**, and a **Key Agreement** step where parties generate keypairs, register the public keys on the underlying blockchain, and run a key agreement protocol to establish pairwise shared secrets.
-Once completed, parties are able to **Send Private Transfers**.
-These transactions go through a **Process** step, where the blockchain checks the correctness of the transfers.
-Upon completion of this step, the recipients can **Retrieve Private Transfers**.
+Subsequently, we have a **Key Generation** step where parties generate keypairs.
+A **Key Registration** step where parties register the public keys on the underlying blockchain, and a **Key Agreement** step where parties run a key agreement protocol to establish pairwise shared secrets.
+Once completed, parties can start transacting privately.
+This transfer stage has a **Send**, **Process**, and **Retrieve** step.
 Finally, if required, the system supports an **Auditing** step.

 ```mermaid
 ---